4 Mindfulness Tips For Guilt-Prone Women To Feel More Peaceful.

 Guilt is the emotion that results from being “other person focused.”

 Guilt-prone women genuinely and deeply care about other people.
-Combining this beautiful, caring quality with the fact that we’re encouraged to believe we should put others first and have a deep desire not to be selfish, we’re creating the perfect storm for guilt to brew.
+When we combine this beautiful, caring quality with the fact that we’re encouraged to believe we should put others first and have a deep desire not to be selfish, we create the perfect storm for guilt to brew.

 Guilt happens when we believe we have or are about to do something wrong.